 Garish and baroque, this exhibition exudes a distinct artistic language.
 Cultural references are turned inside out with bawdy play, making way for ambiguity and the generative possibilities of laughter.

-Published in Art Guide Australia, February/May 2017
+Published in Art Guide Australia, February/March 2017